McShare/xenforo-markdown/README.md

 English | [简体中文](./README.zh.md)

 `xenforo-markdown` is an alternative solution to enable markdown support in XenForo.
-Not depending on XenForo itself, it make markdown possible by observing the element behaviour (e.g. a new `div` appeared after posting a new reply) and editing DOM element (e.g. replace element's `innerHTML` with rendered one).
+Not depending on XenForo itself, it makes markdown possible by observing the element behaviour (e.g. when a new `div` appeared after posting a new reply, do ...) and editing DOM element (e.g. replace element's `innerHTML` with the rendered one).

 ## XenForo Requirements